-- · As of your last day of employment, all salary payments from the Company will cease and any benefits you had as of the Separation Date under Company-provided benefit plans, programs, or practices will terminate, except as required by federal or state law. - You will receive payment for your final wages through your last day of employment with the Company. - You may, if eligible and at your own cost (except as agreed to in paragraph 2), elect to continue receiving group medical and dental insurance pursuant to the "COBRA" law.
+- As of your last day of employment, all salary payments from the Company will cease and any benefits you had as of the Separation Date under Companyprovided benefit plans, programs, or practices will terminate, except as required by federal or state law. - You will receive payment for your final wages through your last day of employment with the Company. - You may, if eligible and at your own cost (except as agreed to in paragraph 1), elect to continue receiving group medical and dental insurance pursuant to the "COBRA" law.
 You will be sent a COBRA qualifying notice under separate cover and subsequent notices as required by applicable law or regulation.
 Your costs to continue the coverage will be set forth in these notices.
 The "qualifying event" under COBRA shall be deemed to have occurred on the Separation Date.

-- You are obligated to keep confidential and not to use or disclose any and all non-public information concerning the Company that you acquired during the course of your employment with the Company, including any non-public information concerning the Company's business affairs, business prospects, and financial condition, except as otherwise permitted by paragraph 9 below.
-Further, you remain subject to your continuing confidentiality, non-competition, and non-solicitation obligations to the Company as set forth in the Employee Non-Competition, Non-Solicitation, Confidentiality, and Assignment Agreement (the "Restrictive Covenant Agreement") you previously executed on December 27, 2019 for the benefit of the Company, which remain in full force and effect. - You must return all Company property to the Company within 5 business days following the Separation Date. - Except as agreed in paragraph 2, you will have three (3) months following the Separation Date to exercise any stock options under the Company's 2015 Stock Incentive Plan (the "Plan") or issued pursuant to an inducement stock option agreement that were vested as of the Separation Date (the "Vested Options").
+- You are obligated to keep confidential and not to use or disclose any and all nonpublic information concerning the Company that you acquired during the course of your employment with the Company, including any non-public information concerning the Company's business affairs, business prospects, and financial condition, except as otherwise permitted by paragraph 7 below.
+Further, you remain subject to your continuing obligations to the Company as set forth in the Employee Non-Competition, Non-Solicitation, Confidentiality, and Assignment Agreement (the "Restrictive Covenant Agreement") you previously executed for the benefit of the Company, which remain in full force and effect. - You must return all Company property to the Company within 5 business days following the Separation Date. - Except as agreed in paragraph 1, you will have three (3) months following the Separation Date to exercise any stock options under the Company's 2015 Stock Incentive Plan (the "Plan") that were vested as of the Separation Date (the "Vested Options").
 After that three (3) month period, your stock options will expire and you will no longer have any rights with respect thereto.
-Any restricted or performance stock unit awards granted to you under the Plan shall be subject to the terms of the Plan and the applicable grant agreement.
+Except as agreed in paragraph 1, any restricted or performance stock unit awards granted to you under the Plan shall be subject to the terms of the Plan and the applicable grant agreement.